-Units Units

-Required Recommended
+Units Required Units Recommended

-Total academic units 16 19
+Total academic units 16 20

 English 4 4

 Mathematics 3 4

 Science 3 4

 Of these, units that must be lab 2 3

 Foreign language 3 4

 Social studies

 History 2 2

 Academic electives 1 1

-Other (specify)

-^{}At least one arts (music or art) recommended.
-Familiarity with computers recommended.
-Physics, chemistry, and as advanced a level of mathematics as possible recommended for prospective science or engineering majors.
+Other (specify) At least one unit arts (music or art) and familiarity with computers are recommended.
+Physics, chemistry, and as advanced a level of mathematics as possible are recommended for prospective science or engineering majors.